 Hello, dear one.
 I’m here to accompany you in honoring what truly delights your heart in a soulful, embodied way in the messy and miraculous of everyday life.
 I’m here to hold space for you to bring your life into rhythm with what is sacred to you.

 I write about the sacred in everyday life, compassionate parenting, and following what delights our hearts.
 My life is about “listening within” and following what I hear, with presence, devotion and focus as I fumble, fall, rise, and embrace my everyday life.
 I hold space in Compassion Coaching and Somatic Psychotherapy for gentle, healing experiences that nourish your nervous system and inner vibrancy.
 I support you to listen within, nourish your connections, honor what delights your heart, and share your light in your home and our world.
 And together, we create a more compassionate world.
 Because our world needs a big dose of compassion and people who are honoring what is sacred.

 I hold Master degrees in Clinical Social Work and Pastoral Ministry from Boston College and have extensive training and certifications in mindfulness, yoga therapy, meditation, somatic healing, and trauma recovery.
 Currently, I am training in Somatic Experiencing, a body-centered trauma-healing approach developed by Peter Levine.
 I provide somatic psychotherapy and Compassion Coaching to individual clients.
-I facilitate mindfulness-based, compassion-focused wellness and leadership workshops to non-profits, businesses, and educational settings (examples: Georgetown University and Saint Katharine Drexel Church).
-My writing has been featured on Upworthy; Georgetown University; and in Rachel Macy Stafford’s book, Hands Free Mama.
+I facilitate mindfulness-based, compassion-focused wellness and leadership workshops to non-profits, businesses, health centers, and educational settings.
+My writing has been featured on Upworthy, Georgetown University’s GUWellness, Hands Free Mama.
 Abundant Mama, Motherly, Gottman Institute. and NBC News.